robertjbowen/Javascript-Challenge/README.md

 2) The Level-1 app.js file relies on two functions: buildTable and filterTable

 ### The buildTable function
-- is set to run immediately when the site is initiated using the full unfiltered tableData array.
+- Set to run immediately when the site is initiated using the full unfiltered tableData array.
 <p>
     <img src="https://github.com/robertjbowen/Javascript-Challenge/blob/main/images/Level1CallBuildTable.png"/>
     <br>
     <em>Initial buildTable function call</em>
 </p>

-It is also called by the filterTable function using the filtered data array as the input.
-The function iterates through each item in the array (called an encounter).
-Iit creates a new table row variable which it appends to the html tbody reference.
+- Also called by the filterTable function using the filtered data array as the input.
+- The function iterates through each item in the array (called an encounter).
+It creates a new table row variable which it appends to the html tbody reference.
 Next it iterates through each attribute for the encounter and adds the attribute value to a table data cell as text, which it then appends to the table row.

 <p>
     <img src="https://github.com/robertjbowen/Javascript-Challenge/blob/main/images/Level1buildTable.png"/>